 - Guide 1: How to Remove SmokeLoader Malware from Windows.

-- Guide 2: Get rid of SmokeLoader Malware from Mac OS X.
+- Guide 2: Get rid of SmokeLoader Malware on Mac OS X.

-- Guide 3: Remove SmokeLoader Malware from Google Chrome.
+- Guide 3: Remove SmokeLoader Malware in Google Chrome.

 - Guide 4: Erase SmokeLoader Malware from Mozilla Firefox.